DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2023-02-10-duplicate-accounts.md

 ## Duplication scenarios

 ### Scenario 1
-User enters an <b>existing email address</b> that matches a TSA:
+User enters an <b>existing email address</b> that matches a DIA:

 - Selects to create an account
-- Enters their email address (TSA recognises email)
+- Enters their email address (DIA recognises email)
-- Confirms their email with OTP (Confirms user as owner of the TSA)
+- Confirms their email with OTP (Confirms user as owner of the DIA)
 - A sign in interstitial page informs the user they have an account and prompts them to sign in
 - User signs in to their service